 When we bought our house, one of the things that we loved was the beautiful antique New England barn.
 The 13 modular stalls over the years have housed a large variety of animals from horses to pigs to chickens to llamas and goats.
 But you don’t need a massive barn to build your own bunny barn!
 These ideas could be used to convert a shed, barn, horse stall, an unused garage, or even a spare bedroom in your house.

-For my bunny barn I chose one of the corner stalls to take advantage of the extra natural light & ventilation.
-There is a nice large window that has a wooden door I can shut from the outside, and the windows in the front are closed off when I close the main doors to the barn making it secure at night.
+For my female bunny barn I chose one of the corner stalls to take advantage of the extra natural light & ventilation.
+There is a nice large window that has a wooden door I can shut from the outside, and the windows to the side are closed off when I close the main doors to the barn making it secure at night.
 Here is the stall when we moved in:

 and this is where we ended up after we were done:

 The bunny boys live in the stall next door.
 The stall is the same square footage but they don’t have a corner stall so there is only one window.
 They do have a side “window” that looks into the alpaca stalls which lets additional light in.
 Here is the boy stall when we finished

 First and foremost, you need to make the area safe.
 We have concrete floors, so predators digging in wasn’t a concern.
 I thoroughly checked the corners and walls for evidence of rotten wood where an animal could gain access or the rabbits could escape the stall.
 I decided to cover the lower half of the modular wall between the does & bucks with plywood just in case a rabbit decided to try and squeeze between the boards into the next stall for an unauthorized date.